WPManageNinja/wp-payment-form/readme.txt

 In individual submission page, you can see the complete data, order items as payment table, payment, and activity.
 You can also change the payment status easily.
 The submissions can have their own notes too.

-== Event Registration Form with Built-in Payment Processing == With **Stripe Payments Processing - WPPayForm Plugin**, You can easily design a form for your next awesome event/webinar and start recieving payments along with the register information.
+== Event Registration Form with Built-in Payment Processing == With **Stripe WordPress Payments - WPPayForm Plugin**, You can easily design a form for your next awesome event/webinar and start recieving payments along with the register information.
 You can see the data in your dashboard as well as you can send automatted emails to your register or yourself.
 With the built-in reporting module, You can track the failed/success/pending payments and use the data for your business.

 == Built-in Stripe Payment Gateway ==
-**Stripe Payments Processing - WPPayForm Plugin** offers Stripe payment gateway, Where you can just connect your stripe account and start accepting payments securely.
+**Stripe WordPress Payments - WPPayForm Plugin** offers Stripe payment gateway, Where you can just connect your stripe account and start accepting payments securely.
 We added both stripe checkout.js and stripe element for checkout experience.
 We have implemented all the best practices as stripe.com recommends.
 You can also collect billing and shipping information with stripe checkout.js.

 == High Conversion Stripe Payment Forms in WordPress == Design a high conversion Payment form is hard.
 This plugin make it easy for you.
 In few minutes, You can build a high conversion form and start accpeting payments with stripe right way.
 With the pro version, You can also accept payments using paypal.